-Sorry for the lack of updates recently, I have been very busy moving into a new apartment in Zhuhai.
+Sorry for the lack of updates recently, I have been very busy moving into a new apartment.
 I am now on my way to Canada, I had an overnight layover in Beijing last night.
 Here is a quick speed test with ExpressVPN and VPN.ac, this will be the last speed test from China for 2016.
-This is done from the Home Inn near Beijing airport.
-I wouldn't normally do a speed test using a hotel WIFI but I had to do one more test before I left.
+This is done from my hotel near Beijing airport.
+I wouldn’t normally do a speed test using a hotel WIFI but I had to do one more test before I left.
 I am using OpenVPN TCP for all servers because UDP seems to be blocked here.

 ExpressVPN Hong Kong 3

 Nothing is working especially good here but these 2 seem to be the best of the worst.
 Last night when I was using VPN.ac South Korea Seoul server I found out that South Korea, like China, also censors the internet.
 When I tried to access a certain website I was redirected to this page instead.

 For the past few weeks at home I have been using ExpressVPN Hong Kong 3 exclusively (through my Linksys WRT1900ACv2 router) because it is simply the most reliable solution and I was too busy to try different servers.
 On mobile data when I was out, I was mostly using VPN.ac Tokyo 2 (this server works very well with my China Unicom mobile data).

 If you want to try ExpressVPN, remember to go the Best VPN for China page to take advantage of the special pop-up offer for 3 months free.